prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_enabled_set(const wchar_t* name, boolean enabled);
 ```

 This service sets the enabled setting for the named ODE Trigger.
-Note: Triggers are enabled by default during construction.
+Triggers are enabled by default during construction.

 **Parameters**
 * `name` - [in] unique name of the ODE Trigger to update.
-* `enabled` - [in] set to true to enable the ODE Trigger, false otherwise
+* `enabled` - [in] set to true to enable the ODE Trigger, false otherwise.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful query.
 One of the [Return Values](#return-values) defined above on failure